Want to know more? — Subscribe

 The effectiveness of your software development teamwork is a critical point for any product development and business growth.
 Thus, it is vital to use the right software development metrics and measurements to estimate the results of the dev team and figure out ways to improve the work process.
 However, often when measuring software productivity comes up, many companies back off.

 Why?
 Some do not see the need for software productivity measurement because they "believe" that theirs is top-notch.
-Others would wish to measure their productivity, but they barely know how.
+Others would wish to measure their productivity in software engineering, but they barely know how.

 Why Use Software Development Metrics and Measurements